 - 1. The Director of Planning and Building Services (which includes designations in existing provisions of Lassen County Code referring to the Director of Community Development), and/or his/her designee; and - 2.
 The Sheriff and/or his/her designee; and - 3.
-The Director of health and Social Services and/or his/her designee; and - 4.
+The Director of Health and Social Services and/or his/her designee; and - 4.
+The Lassen County Agricultural Commissioner, and/or his/her designee; and - 5.
 Any other person designated by resolution of the Lassen County Board of Supervisors either by name or classification and either for a particular case or as a function of their respective classification, as specified in the resolution.